lava-nc/lava-docs/lava-lib-dl/netx/netx.rst

-Lava-dl-netx
+Lava-DL NetX
 ============

-``lava.lib.dl.netx`` automates deep learning network model exchange to/from LAVA from/to other frameworks.
+Lava-DL NetX library ``lava.lib.dl.netx`` automates deep learning network model exchange to/from LAVA from/to other frameworks.
 At the moment, we support a simple platform independent hdf5 network description protocol.
 In furture we will extend network exchange support to other neural network